Introduction to Budgets

 This screen helps you quickly understand the total budget limit, how much has been spent, what outstanding balances exist, and the total amount of funds that are available for each month.
 You can also view spend in the previous month, and anticipated spend in the future month.

 You can ensure that the right people are in the right budget using the Roster.
-Quickly determine who is in the budget as a budget member, who has been added as a budget owner, and make any necessary changes, all from this section.
+Quickly determine who is in the budget as a budget member, who has been added as a budget owner, make changes to roles and add or remove people using the Roster.

 Transactions & Invoice tabs